 Nestlé’s head of Europe, Middle East and North Africa Marco Settembri added: “With this new scheme, we want to nudge people towards a healthy diet which now includes more detailed portion information.”

-However, the move was slammed by Which? director of campaigns and communications Vickie Sheriff, who said “food manufacturers should commit to the existing UK traffic light labelling scheme that is already used by many companies, rather than inventing a new one that is potentially confusing.”
+However, the move was slammed by Which? director of campaigns and communications Vickie Sheriff who argued that “these food manufacturers should commit to the existing UK traffic light labelling scheme that is already used by many companies, rather than inventing a new one that is potentially confusing.
+The current scheme makes it easy for consumers to simply compare the fat, sugar and salt levels across all products.”

 The move comes with Public Health England preparing to launch new sugar reduction targets across nine key sectors in the next few weeks.